 Trinity Capital's DRIP is administered by its transfer agent on behalf of Trinity Capital's record holders and participating brokerage firms.
-Brokerage firms and other financial intermediaries may decide not to participate in Trinity Capital's DRIP but may provide a similar distribution reinvestment plan for their clients
+Brokerage firms and other financial intermediaries may decide not to participate in Trinity Capital's DRIP but may provide a similar distribution reinvestment plan for their clients.

-During the nine months ended September 30, 2020, the Company declared a distribution on May 14, 2020 of \$0.22 per share that was paid on June 5, 2020 to stockholders of record as of May 29, 2020, and declared a distribution on August 10, 2020 of \$0.27 per share that was paid on September 4, 2020 to stockholders of record as of August 21, 2020.
-The distribution paid on June 5, 2020 included approximately \$2.9 million in cash and 87,740 shares issued pursuant to the DRIP, and the distribution paid on September 4, 2020 included approximately \$3.7 million in cash and 98,443 shares issued pursuant to the DRIP.
-See "Item 14.
-Subsequent Events."
+For the six months ended June 30, 2020, the Company declared a distribution on May 14, 2020 of 0.22 per share that was paid on June 5, 2020 to shareholders of record as of May 29, 2020.
+The distribution included approximately 0.22 million in cash and 0.24 shares issued pursuant to the DRIP.